uafgeoteach/GEOS604_seismo/homework/HW0_GEOS604_setup.md

     ```
     This should open up a web browser with the Jupyter interface (if it doesn't click on the link that comes at the end of the startup logs `http://localhost:8888/tree...`)

-7. In the web browser interface, double click the Jupyter notebook for Homework 1.

-8. Open the `Text File` app from the launcher and in the created text file, answer the following questions
+7. In the web browser interface, open the `Text File` app from the launcher.
+In the created text file, please answer the following questions:
 	1. Approximately how much time did you spend on this homework assignment?
 	2. Did you find this homework particularly easy, adequate, or difficult?
 	3. Any feedback on the homework?

-9. Take a screenshot of your web browser showing the Jupyter Lab interface and the answers your wrote in part (8).
+8. Take a screenshot of your web browser showing the Jupyter Lab interface and the answers your wrote in part (8).

-10. Upload your screenshot to your homework submission directory in the class Google Drive.
+9. Upload your screenshot to your homework submission directory in the class Google Drive.